 At Walverden Primary School we follow the Read Write Inc phonics resource published by the Ruth Miskin in conjunction with Oxford University Press.
 It aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.

 Phonics at Walverden is fun and child centred; we use the Read Write Inc letter stories to support learning the sounds with actions and rhymes.
-We also use other resources to support the multi-sensory teaching of phonics such as Espresso Education, Twinkl, Oxford Owl and Phonics Play.
 However the fundamental skills are those found in Read Write Inc.

 The sounds are taught in a specific order (not alphabetically).
 This enables children to begin building words as early as possible.
 The children are placed in carefully selected groups to suit their learning.
 These sets are carefully differentiated to meet the specific needs of the children, whilst also ensuring fluidity in moving those children who are making rapid progress.